What do I do when Sleep Training and my child is in Daycare?

 If you are a working mom like many, you are usually back at work within 6 weeks, if you are lucky, you will get a good 3 months.
 Either way, it’s never a good feeling when you now must put your little, precious, and amazing baby in someone else’s hands.
 The transition can be extremely difficult.
 You are still trying to get settled with your new normal and you have an entire human being that you are now responsible for.

-When it comes to sleep training and daycare, this can become a touch, especially for first time moms.
-I will admit my son had healthy sleep habits before he started daycare and the transition was still touching for me emotionally.
+When it comes to sleep training and daycare, this can become touchy, especially for first time moms.
+I will admit my son had healthy sleep habits before he started daycare and the transition was still tough for me emotionally.
 However, I still wanted to make sure he was at least still on his routine while at daycare, because I knew what the impacts would be for my husband and I during the night.
 To be honest, starting over was not going to be an option for us.
-I wanted to make sure, the hard work and effort that my family took to get to where we were with my son and his sleep habits was something that was going to remain.
+I wanted to make sure, the hard work and effort that we took to get to where we were with my son and his sleep habits was something that was going to remain.
 I wanted to make sure all my questions and concerns were addressed when it came to his sleep and of course other things as well.
 We will walk through some things to ask your daycare provider prior to making your final decision on which one you would like to proceed forward with.
 Check the following tips on sleep training and daycare.

-Pick Your Provider
+Pick Your Daycare

 Mental note for us all, the sleep-centered things we will discuss today, are not intended to be deal-breakers, these are just important things for you to consider.